MoOmrane/data-pipelines-with-apache-airflow/README.md

 # Data Pipelines with Apache Airflow

-Code accompanying the Manning book [Data Pipelines with Apache Airflow](https://www.manning.com/books/data-pipelines-with-apache-airflow).
+This repository builds upon the original code examples by adding modern implementations adapted for **Apache Airflow 3**.
+It serves as a bridge between the concepts presented in the book and the latest Airflow practices.

 ### Structure

 Overall, this repository is structured as follows:

 ```
-├── chapter01                # Code examples for Chapter 1.
+├── chapter01                # Original code examples for Chapter 1.
+├── chapter01_airflow3       # Airflow 3 implementation for Chapter 1.
-├── chapter02                # Code examples for Chapter 2.
+├── chapter02                # Original code examples for Chapter 2.
+├── chapter02_airflow3       # Airflow 3 implementation for Chapter 2.
 ├── ...
-├── .pre-commit-config.yaml  # Pre-commit config for the CI.
-├── CHANGELOG.md             # Changelog detailing updates to the code.
-├── LICENSE                  # Code license.
-├── README.md                # This readme.
-└── requirements.txt         # CI dependencies.
 ```

-The *chapterXX* directories contain the code examples for each specific Chapter.

 Code for each Chapter is generally structured something like follows: